milvus-io/milvus/docs/design_docs/retrieve_entity.md

 When the DataNode processes each inserted entity, it updates the bloomfilter of the Segment to which the entity belongs.
 If it does not exist, it creates a bloomfilter in memory and updates it.

-Once DataNode receives a Flush command from DataCoord, sorts the data in the segment in ascending order of primary key, records the maximum and minimum values of primary key, and writes the segment, statistics and bloomfilter to storage system.
+Once DataNode receives a Flush command from DataCoord, it sorts the data in the segment in ascending order of primary key, records the maximum and minimum values of primary key, and writes the segment, statistics and bloomfilter to storage system.

 - Key of binlog file: `${tenant}/insert_log/${collection_id}/${partition_id}/${segment_id}/${field_id}/_${log_idx}`
-- Key of staticstics file: `${tenant}/insert_log/${collection_id}/${partition_id}/${segment_id}/${field_id}/stats_${log_idx}`
+- Key of statistics file: `${tenant}/insert_log/${collection_id}/${partition_id}/${segment_id}/${field_id}/stats_${log_idx}`
 - Key of bloom filter file: `${tenant}/insert_log/${collection_id}/${partition_id}/${segment_id}/${field_id}/bf_${log_idx}`

-QueryNode maintains mapping from primary key to entities each segment.
+QueryNode maintains mapping from primary key to entities in each segment.
 This mapping updates every time an insert request is processed.

 After receiving the Get request from the client, the Proxy writes the request to the `search` channel and waits for the result returned from the `searchResult` channel.